kyma-project/cli/docs/08-02-cli-in-serverless.md

   > **NOTE:** Python 3.8 is only one of the available runtimes.
 Read about all [supported runtimes and sample Functions to run on them](https://kyma-project.io/docs/master/components/serverless/#details-runtimes).

-  The `init` command creates the following files to your workspace folder:
+  The `init` command creates the following files in your workspace folder:

   - `config.yaml`	with the Function's configuration
   - `handler.py` with the Function's code and the simple "Hello World" logic